deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16429/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure shows a proof tree for the expression representing the commutativity of logical OR, illustrating the structure generated by applying tactics in a proof assistant.
+> 🔼 The figure shows a proof tree for the commutativity of OR, illustrating the tree structure that results from using tactics to prove theorems in Lean 4.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 1: A proof tree for Expression (1)